austinf615alt/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Step 1: Create and Configure Azure Infrastructure
+- Step 1: Created and Configure Azure Infrastructure
-- Step 2: Deploy Windows Server Virtual Machines
+- Step 2: Deployed Windows Server Virtual Machines
-- Step 3: Install and Configure Active Directory Domain Services
+- Step 3: Installed and Configured Active Directory Domain Services
-- Step 4: Join Client Systems and Configure Policies
+- Step 4: Created and Configured Administrative and Organizational Structure
+- Step 5: Joined a Client System to Domain.

 <h2>Deployment and Configuration Steps</h2>

-Step 1: Create and Configure Azure Infrastructure:
+Step 1: Created and Configured Azure Infrastructure:

 <p>
 <img width="2560" height="1280" alt="LAB4-DCDEPLOY" src="https://github.com/user-attachments/assets/76bb93ad-ea5e-48da-9013-530e3aa7c930" />
 </p>
 <p>

-- Create the Azure environment needed for the domain deployment by setting up a Resource Group, then create two Virtual Machines using Windows Server 2025 images, one named Client-1, and one named Domain-Controller, noting down and setting up an administrator account for both and making sure the Virtual Network and subnets match so the Virtual Machines can communicate internally.
+- Created the Azure environment needed for the domain deployment by setting up a Resource Group, then created two Virtual Machines using Windows Server 2025 images, one named Client-1, and one named Domain-Controller, noting down and setting up an administrator account for both and making sure the Virtual Network and subnets match so the Virtual Machines can communicate internally.

-- Configure the Domain-Controller to have a static private IP under network settings so clients can locate it reliably for domain services, then change the DNS settings of Client-1 to point to the Domain Controller's static IP address so they can properly resolve and communicate with the domain.
+- Configured the Domain-Controller to have a static private IP under network settings so client system can locate it reliably for domain services, then changed the DNS settings of Client-1 to point to Domain-Controller's static IP address so they can properly resolve and communicate with the domain.
 </p>
 <br />

-Step 2: Deploy Windows Server Virtual Machines:
+Step 2: Deployed Windows Server Virtual Machines:

 IMAGE NOTE: Client-1 is left image, Domain-Controller is right image.